Traces of cyanide found in cups of Vietnamese and Americans found dead in Bangkok hotel, police say

 The six had last been seen alive when food was delivered to the room Monday afternoon.
 The staff saw one woman receive the food, and security footage showed the rest arriving one by one shortly after.
 There were no other visitors, no one was seen leaving and the door was locked.
 A maid found them Tuesday afternoon when they failed to check out of the room.

 Lt.
-Gen. Trairong Piwpan, chief of the Thai police force's forensic division, said there were traces of cyanide in the cups and thermoses that police found in the room, but initial results of an autopsy were expected later Wednesday.
+Gen. Trairong Piwpan, chief of the Thai police force's forensic division, said there were traces of cyanide in the cups and thermoses that police found in the room.

+This was later confirmed by the initial autopsy results of the six bodies that was performed at Bangkok’s Chulalongkorn Hospital.
+Kornkiat Vongpaisarnsin, head of the forensic medicine department at Chulalongkorn University’s medical school, said at a news conference that there was cyanide found in the blood of all six bodies, and a CAT scan showed no signs of blunt force trauma, reinforcing the hypothesis that they had been poisoned.

+Chulalongkorn’s dean of medicine, Chanchai Sittipunt, said the team “believe the cyanide to be the answer."

 Bangkok police chief Lt.
 Gen. Thiti Sangsawang identified the dead as two Vietnamese Americans and four Vietnamese nationals, and said they were three men and three women.
 Their ages ranged from 37 to 56, according to Noppasin Punsawat, Bangkok deputy police chief.
 He said the case appeared to be personal and would not impact the safety of tourists.

-A husband and wife among the dead had invested money with two of the others, suggesting that money could be a motive, said Noppasin, citing information obtained from relatives of the victims.
+A husband and wife among the dead had invested about 10 million baht ($278,000) with two of the others, and that could be a motive, said Noppasin, citing information obtained from relatives.
 The investment was meant to build a hospital in Japan and the group might have been meeting to settle the matter.
+The police say one killed the rest, but did not say which of the six is the suspect.

 Bangkok police chief Lt.
 Gen. Thiti Sangsawang said Tuesday that four bodies were in the living room and two in the bedroom.
 He said two of them appeared to try to reach for the door but collapsed before they could.